capsidjs/capsid-module/README.md

 install(capsid, options)
 ```

-Where `capsid` is the capsid module and options are the object of arbitrary shape.
+Where `capsid` is the capsid module and `options` are the object of arbitrary shape.

-- The install function may define a component using the given `capsid.def` method.
+- The install function may define a component (or components) using the given `capsid.def` method.
-- If the install function defines any component, then the name of them should be configurable through `options`.
+- If the install function defines any component, then the names of them should be configurable through `options`.
 (It can have default names for components.)
 - A capsid module shouldn't require('capsid') directly in its source code.
 (Use the injected capsid object)
 - A capsid module should document the available options and their default values.